- Puppy sleeping arrangements

 Even after this, they still need the security of your company to help them form a secure attachment.

 What to expect on your puppy’s first night

-Expect lots of crying from your puppy at first (and maybe you too if you can’t get enough sleep!)
-However, thankfully we have come a long way from the “shut them in the kitchen and let them cry till they fall asleep” thinking which was both unintentionally cruel and also can lead to attachment issues and potentially to separation related problems - as one of the very first things the puppy learns is that these new people do leave you alone and it’s scary.
+On the first few nights, you can expect some crying or whining however, thankfully we have come a long way from the “shut them in the kitchen and let them cry till they fall asleep” thinking which was both unintentionally cruel and also can lead to attachment issues and potentially to separation related problems.

 Lots of bathroom breaks

 You’ll need to ensure that puppy gets out to the loo just before bedtime and it’s highly likely you’ll have to get up several times throughout the night too!